BIG IDEA:

 THE EXPERIENCE AND PERSPECTIVE OF SOLOMON TESTIFY TO THE EMPTINESS OF LIFE AND THE LACK OF ANY SATISFYING ANSWERS TO THE HUMAN CYCLE OF FUTILITY

 The world claims to be searching for answers.
 What is the meaning of life?
 How can I find fulfillment and significance?
-Why do I hide from the boredom of reality and seek escape in the world of entertainment and sports, the world of education and Philosophy, the world of career success and achievements, the world of materialism and possessions, the world of sex and sensual pleasures, etc?
+Why do I hide from the boredom of reality and seek escape in the world of entertainment and sports, the world of education and Philosophy, the world of career success and achievements, the world of materialism and possessions, the world of sex and sensual pleasures, etc.?
 Most of our unsaved friends refuse to face the emptiness of their pitiful worldview.
 They do not want to be reminded of the death that awaits and the unknown eternity that follows.
 They do not want to consider their accountability before their Creator.
 They deny that they are bankrupt and lost and blind in this meaningless existence of life on this earth apart from God.
 They are boastful about their satisfaction with the life they have chosen for themselves.
 “I’m living the way I want to live.”
 But what will be their destiny?
 They need a heavy dose of THE REALITY OF THEIR FUTILITY before they will respond to the good news of the free gift of salvation and meaningful life through the Lord Jesus Christ.

-Fairchild: Many in our day are looking for a purpose to exist.
+David Fairchild: Many in our day are looking for a purpose to exist.
 A purpose profound enough, big enough, consuming enough, that it grabs us by the shirt collar and demands our attention.
 Many are looking for a reason for living that will plumb the depths of our passions and sustain us until we breathe our last.

 Solomon’s Technique: literary pessimism.
 It’s a negative argument to demonstrate a profound truth.
-To learn the true meaning of life … first view life apart from God – see it in all of its futility … then the layer of God-connectiveness can be added and it will mean something
+To learn the true meaning of life … first view life apart from God – see it in all of its futility … then the layer of God-connectiveness can be added and it will mean something.

-Stedman: Ecclesiastes is a collection of what man is able to discern under the sun, i.e., in the visible world.
+Ray Stedman: Ecclesiastes is a collection of what man is able to discern under the sun, i.e., in the visible world.
 The book does not take into consideration revelation that comes from beyond man’s powers of observation and reason.
 It is an inspired, an accurate book.
 It guarantees that what it reports is what people actually believe. but it is an examination of those beliefs.

-I. (:1) THE PERSONA OF THE PREACHER: EMINENTLY QUALIFIED TO SPEAK WITH AUTHORITY
+I. (:1) THE PERSONA OF THE PREACHER:

-A. An Authoritative Blog (Public Journal)
+A. Authoritative Blog (Public Journal)

 We are fortunate to have such a record;